gestom/whycon-orig/README.md

 #### Generating tags with ID

-0. <i>Right now works only with 5 bit ID.
-Otherwise the ID_BITS (CCircleDetect.h) has to be changed and recompiled.
-WILL BE RESOLVED SOON.</i>
 1. Folder <a href="id/">id/</a> contains a script <i>create.sh</i> which generates tags with IDs.
-2. Run the script with parameter <i>-n</i> followed by a number of bits will create tags in working directory.
+2. Run the script followed by a number of bits and it will create tags in the working directory.
 3. Other script parameters are specified in help - <i>create.sh -h</i>
-4. Number of ID bits has to be then adjusted in <i>rqt_reconfigure</i>.
+4. Number of ID bits has to be then passed to whycon as a private paratemer on start up.

 #### Setting up the coordinate system